espressomd/espresso/doc/sphinx/advanced_methods.rst

 algorithm :cite:`belardinelli07a` is implemented since it does not suffer from systematic errors.
 Additionally to the above commands for the reaction ensemble use the following commands for the Wang-Landau reaction ensemble.
-For a description of the available methods see :mod:`espressomd.reaction_ensemble`:
+For a description of the available methods see :mod:`espressomd.reaction_ensemble`.

 .. _Constant pH simulation using the Reaction Ensemble: